Alvin-11/CampusMappingHelperTool/README.md

-This tool was made using Leaflet combined with HTML/CSS/Javascript along with scripts made using javascripts (scripts) file to process the geojson and other data formatting issue.
+This tool was made using Leaflet combined with HTML/CSS/Javascript along with scripts made using javascript to process the geojson and other data formatting issues.
 Internet connection is required to access the leaflet functionality.
 To read more about Leaflet : https://leafletjs.com/ You would need "npx", "serve" and "node".
-- To run the main helper tool "npx serve -l <port number>".
+- To run the main helper tool : "npx serve -l <port number>".
-- To run the other javascript scripts which serves to process data "node 'javascript file name' 'file to process'".
+- To run the other javascript scripts which serves to process data :  "node 'javascript file name' 'file to process'".
 - Example : dataConverter.js => "node dataConverter.js map.geojson"

 <img width="2525" height="1474" alt="Screenshot 2026-03-04 231106" src="https://github.com/user-attachments/assets/b228868a-79ad-41f4-8d61-23b6e738e722" />